Assorted Musings on Dimension-critical Graphs: Introduction

 \section{Introduction}

-Define a finite simple graph $G$ to be \emph{representable} (or alternately \emph{embeddable}) in $\mathbb{R}^n$ if $G$ can be drawn with its vertices being points of $\mathbb{R}^n$ where any two adjacent vertices are necessarily placed at a unit distance apart.
+Define a finite simple graph $G$ to be \emph{representable} (or alternately \emph{embeddable}) in $\mathbb{R}^n$ if $G$ can be drawn with its vertices being points of $\mathbb{R}^n$ where any two adjacent vertices are necessarily placed at a unit-distance apart.
 Say $G$ is of dimension $n$, and denote $\dim(G) = n$, if $G$ is representable in $\mathbb{R}^n$ but not in $\mathbb{R}^{n-1}$.
-For a non-empty, connected graph $G$, define $G$ to be \emph{dimension-critical} if for every $e \in E(G)$, $\dim(G) > \dim(G - e)$.
-Note that we are adding the qualifiers of $G$ being both non-empty and connected so that in the statement of any result, we have no need to address the possibility of $G$ having any isolated vertices.
+For a non-empty graph $G$, define $G$ to be \emph{dimension-critical} if for every proper subgraph $H$ of $G$, $\dim(H) < \dim(G)$.

 This notion of graph dimension was initially put forth in a 1965 note by Erd\H{o}s, Harary, and Tutte \cite{eht}.
 There the authors establish the dimension of a few common families of graphs and, as typical of a paper authored or co-authored by Erd\H{o}s, conclude by stirring the pot with a number of questions for future investigation.
 Indeed, one of these questions serves as an impetus for our present work.
 Erd\H{o}s, Harary, and Tutte ask the reader to ``\ldots characterize the critical $n$-dimensional graphs, at least for $n = 3$ (this is trivial for $n = 2$)."
 Indeed, it takes only a moment's thought to conclude that if $G$ is a dimension-critical graph with $\dim(G) = 2$, then $G$ is either a cycle or the star $K_{1,3}$.
 For higher dimensions, the situation is murkier, and for an arbitrary graph $G$, an efficiently-computed condition that is both necessary and sufficient for $G$ to be dimension-critical seems unlikely to exist.
 We can, however, claim success in characterizing the criticality of certain families of graphs.